nullTyype/IJR/README.md

 # From logic to ruby games

-Exercises from Guilherme Silveira's ruby logic book;
+Challenges from Guilherme Silveira's ruby logic book;